-An Islamic mortgage is actually a Sharia-compliant home purchase plan.
-This means the bank will buy the property for you and either charge you rent on its share until you fully own it, which is the most common type in the UK, or sell it back to you at a higher price.
+With an Islamic mortgage, the bank buys the property for you and either charges you rent until you fully own it, or sells it back to you at a higher price.

 You will have a plan to pay it back in instalments, but there will be no interest involved.
 Either way, the bank still makes a profit.

 Just like buying a home with a regular mortgage, you will enter a contract with the seller and agree a price.
 You will need to provide the Islamic mortgage provider with a deposit (typically 5-35% depending on the lender), and they will use that towards the purchase of your property.